Mesothelioma

 Top mesothelioma surgeries include:

-Surgeries are typically used on early-stage patients as doctors can remove all visible tumors and the patients can recover with fewer complications.
+Surgeries are typically used on early-stage patients as doctors can remove all visible tumors and patients can recover with fewer complications.

 Chemotherapy

-Doctors often give chemotherapy in cycles (treatment with breaks in between) to ease side effects like hair loss and fatigue.
-Low doses may also be used as a form of palliative care, easing discomfort by shrinking tumors.
+Doctors use chemotherapy (cancer-killing medications) to destroy mesothelioma cancer cells.
+It’s given in cycles (treatment with breaks in between) to ease side effects like hair loss.
+Low doses may also be used as palliative care to lessen discomfort.

 Radiation

-Doctors may use radiation along with other treatments like surgery or as a palliative therapy.
+Radiation therapy breaks down cancer cells using high-powered X-ray beams.
+Doctors may use radiation along with other treatments like surgery to kill as much of the cancer as possible.

 Immunotherapy

 Immunotherapy boosts the immune system to help the body find and destroy cancer cells.
+This newer treatment has shown promise in treating mesothelioma, particularly when combined with other therapies.

 Clinical Trials & New Treatments